 Voyage revenues.
 Voyage revenues for 2015 amounted to \$39.66 million, decreasing by 6.9% compared to the year ended December 31, 2014 during which voyage revenues amounted to \$42.59 million.
 This decrease was primarily due to the increased commercial off-hire days for our fleet during 2015 as compared to 2014.
 In 2015, we operated an average of 14.74 vessels, a marginal increase over the average of 14.6 vessels we operated during the same period in 2014, and our fleet had 4,933 voyage days earning revenue as compared to 5,126 voyage days earning revenue in 2014.
 While employed, our vessels generated a time-charter equivalent, or TCE rate, of \$7,570 per day per vessel in 2015 compared to a TCE rate of \$7,534 per day per vessel in 2014, a slight increase of 0.5%.
-The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under time charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market which is influenced by market developments.
+The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under time charter contracts, which is not influenced by market developments during the duration of the charter (unless the two charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market which is influenced by market developments.